1600 – 1800: The ‘Golden Age’ of British Watchmaking

-It would take another 30 years for Tompion's own apprentice and nephew George Graham to perfect the cylinder escapement.
+It would take another 30 years for Tompion's own apprentice and relative George Graham to perfect the cylinder escapement.
 Indeed, Graham's contributions to the development of the mechanism were so great he is often also credited with its invention.

 British Watchmaking in the 18th Century

 The British horological industry showed no signs of slowing down as the turn of the century approached.
 Britain now boasted some of the best watchmakers in the world, and, amongst these, a young George Graham was emerging as one of London’s finest horologists after completing his apprenticeship with master watchmaker Thomas Tompion.

 In 1715, Graham made substantial changes to the anchor escapement.
 Invented by polymath Robert Hooke in 1657, the anchor escapement, like those that had come before it, also suffered from the ever-recurring problem of recoil.
 Indeed, Hooke’s anchor escapement was also known as the ‘recoil escapement’.

 A slight alteration to the shape of the anchor’s pallets meant the escape wheel remained stationary when caught by the pallets instead of bouncing backwards.
 This modification ensured the escape wheel could progress smoothly forward without disruption, improving accuracy to such an extent that the deadbeat escapement, as it was now known, was almost instantly universally adopted by watch and clockmakers around the world.